Steve Scalise: Louisiana Legislature

-Republican (formerly Democratic) State Representative Quentin Dastugue made an unsuccessful bid for Governor of Louisiana in 1995, dropping out before the nonpartisan blanket primary.
-Scalise was recruited by state Republicans to run for Dastugue's District 82 seat in the Louisiana House of Representatives, winning his election bid.
-Scalise was re-elected to the seat in 1999 and 2003, serving until 2007.
+In 1995, Scalise was recruited by Louisiana Republicans to run for Republican (formerly Democratic) state representative Quentin Dastugue's District 82 seat in the Louisiana House of Representatives after Dastague made an unsuccessful bid for governor of Louisiana.
+Scalise won the seat and was re-elected in 1999 and 2003.
+He served until 2007.

-His legislative peers named him to the House Appropriations Committee as the representative of the First Congressional District.
-Scalise opposed the 2002 Stelly Plan, a proposal by Lake Charles Representative Vic Stelly, since enacted and then repealed, to reduce certain state sales taxes on food for home consumption and utilities in exchange for higher state income taxes.

-Scalise was elected in the October 20, 2007 nonpartisan blanket primary to the District 9 seat in the Louisiana Senate vacated by the term-limited Ken Hollis of Metairie.
+On October 20, 2007, Scalise was elected in a nonpartisan blanket primary to the District 9 seat in the Louisiana Senate vacated by the term-limited Ken Hollis of Metairie.
 Scalise received 19,154 votes (61 percent) in a three-way contest.
 Fellow Republican Polly Thomas, an education professor at the University of New Orleans who subsequently won a special state House election in 2016, polled 8,948 votes (29 percent).
 A Democrat, David Gereighty, polled 3,154 votes (10 percent) in the heavily Republican-oriented district.
 Scalise, who was term-limited out of the House, was succeeded in the state House by his aide, Cameron Henry of Metairie.

 In the special election on November 4, 2008, to fill the remaining three and one-half years in Scalise's state Senate term, Conrad Appel defeated Polly Thomas, 21,853 (52.1 percent) to 20,065 (47.9 percent).
 Thomas had also lost the race for the seat in 2007 to Scalise.